-note bene: At least one of the sermons must deal with the Christology of Hebrews and the practical relevance of the same for the modern audience.
+note bene: At least one of the projects must deal with the Christology of Hebrews and the practical relevance of the same for the modern audience.
 Remember that the humanity of Christ is very important in Hebrews.
-The sermon must incorporate or make reference to Joan Osbourne's pop rock song entitled One of Us and the Lloyd Webber hit Jesus Christ Superstar.
+The sermon must incorporate or make reference to Joan Osbourne's pop rock song entitled One of Us and the Lloyd Webber's hit Jesus Christ Superstar.
+In both cases do not be too eager to condemn.